benbloomie/2XC3-the-ci-pipeline-assignment/README.md

-# quiz - Command-Line Quiz Program
+# quiz - Command-Line Quiz
 A simple command-line quiz for testing knowledge of Linux, C, and GitHub.

 ---